anonyProjects/FairAS/README.md

 Also, we put the raw data results for all experiments in `AllResult`.

 #### Data
-The datasets used in the paper can be downloaded from the following link.

 The deep recommendation models tested are all provided by DeepCTR. https://github.com/shenweichen/deepctr.